jahsan87/camp-warm-up/README.md

     npm start

-Remember that the app won't work until you complete the exercise and implement the missing EventDispatcher methods.
+Remember that the app won't work until you complete the exercise and implement the missing WarmUp methods.

 ### Test:
 This will open up and run the Tests in your browser: